jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

 | Manual port fordwarding                              | Port fordwarding NOT supported                               |
 | Use a bastion server                                 | Bastion server not supported                                 |
 | View CloudWatch alarms                               | Traffic metrics not supported                                |
+### VPC Flow Logs
+* VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
+Flow log data is stored using Amazon CloudWatch Logs.
+After you've created a flow log, you can view and retrieve its data in Amazon CloudWatch Logs.
+* Flow logs can be created a t 3 levels:
+    * VPC
+    * Subnet
+    * Network Interface Level

  ### VPC Peering
+ * Allows you to connect one VPC with another via a direct netowork route using private Ip address
+ * Instances behave as if they were on the same private network
+ * You can peer VPCs's with other AWS accounts as well as with other VPCs in the same account
+ * Peering is a star configuration: ie: 1 central VPC peers with 4 others.
+NO TRANSITIVE PEERING!
 * Single region Inter-VPC routing
 * Connection between same or different AWS account
 * DNS supported